T-Ingram/reading-notes/thecoderscomputer.md

 ### The command line/terminal and some commonly used commands.

 1. **`pwd`**
     - Print Working Directory.
-Displays current working directory.
+Displays the current working directory.
 2. **`ls`**
     - List.
 Displays what files are available in the directory.
 3. **`cd`**
     - Change Directories.
 It allows you to move to a different directory.
 4. **`mkdir`**
-    - Make directory.
-It allows you to create a directory, which can then have files placed in it.
+    - Make Directory.
+It allows you to create a directory, which can then have subdirectories or files within it.
 5. **`touch`**
-    - Updates the timestamp of a file without modifying the contents.
+    - Updates the timestamp of a file without modifying the contents of the file.
 This can also be done to an empty file.

 ### Commonly used commands and their outputs.